 - PHD, University of Louisville

 - Complex General Surgical Oncology, American Board of Surgery

 Accepted Insurance Plans

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 The Qadan laboratory focuses on the tumor microenvironment in pancreas cancer.
 Current scientific and translational efforts in his laboratory include the evaluation of the radiosensitizing effects of Losartan and introduction of Fingolimod (sphingosine-1-phosphate receptor 1 antagonist) for endothelial barrier disruption in orthotopic pancreatic tumor models.

 Dr. Qadan is also interested in clinical outcomes health services research and leads a large group of researchers who focus on methods to collect, analyze, and improve outcomes related to cancer surgery at the institutional and national level.
 His projects have earned national recognition in the form of multiple prizes and awards over the last few months.

 Dr. Qadan is an active clinical investigator in several high impact clinical trials.
 He is a principal investigator on a prehabilitation study entitled "Pilot Study of a Multimodal Prehabilitation Pancreatic Cancer Program" where he enrolls patients in an exercise and nutrition program to improve their outcomes during treatment for pancreatic cancer.

-Dr. Qadan is actively involved in many National societies including the AHPBA, SSO, SSAT, ALF, and several others.
-He currently holds active leadership roles in several organizations and has over 120 peer-reviewed scientific articles as well as several book chapters and scientific abstracts.
-Dr. Qadan is also an active member of the Gastrointestinal Malignancies Program at the Dana-Farber/Harvard Cancer Center.
+Dr. Qadan is actively involved in many National societies and holds active leadership roles in several organizations.
+He has over 140 peer-reviewed scientific articles as well as several book chapters and scientific abstracts.
+Dr. Qadan is an active member of the Gastrointestinal Malignancies Program at the Dana-Farber/Harvard Cancer Center.

 - Jun | 3 | 2020